 Odds & Ends Curling is a St. John’s queer-friendly curling association and league.
 Founded in 2016, the association organises an annual bonspiel as well as non-competitive curling events for those who identify as queer, questioning, family, and allies.
-Last year, we had over 50 members who met regularly to curl and socialise.
+We have grown to about 50 members who met regularly to curl and socialise.
 The association/league aims to offer a safe and fun social environment for healthy physical activity and acts as a queer presence within the city’s and province’s larger sports community.

 Odds & Ends Curling is a provincially registered not-for-profit organization with a five-member Board of Directors.